noeldolores/email_pdf_bot/README.md

-A Python script that monitors an email address for messages with PDF attachmnets.
+A Python script that monitors an email address for messages with PDF attachments.
 If detected, the script will combine all PDFs, in listed order, and reply to the message with the combined PDF attached.<br/><br/>

 Problem:<br/>